Bars92/font-organizer/readme.txt

 5. Choosing added fonts in any post and page in one click.

 == Changelog ==

+= 2.0.1 =
+* Fixed new installs errors.
+* Changed some text to be clearer.
+* Fixed minor bugs and UI issues.

 = 2.0.0 =
 * Added font weight system to known elements, custom elements and custom fonts.